MatthewBaggins/deep_learning_curriculum/3-Training-at-Scale.md

 There are a number of techniques that are helpful for training large-scale models efficiently.

-This chapter may be helpful if you're going to be working with large-scale models, but it's also reasonable to skip and come back to it if and when it becomes relevant.
+This chapter may be helpful if you'r@e going to be working with large-scale models, but it's also reasonable to skip and come back to it if and when it becomes relevant.

 ## Recommended reading